3H/3He Dating Background

 Groundwater Mixtures--CFCs vs 3H/3He

 Practical applications of environmental tracers to dating young ground water often depend on sampling from pre-existing domestic, industrial, and municipal-supply wells that, because of their construction, intercept relatively large open intervals and can produce mixed waters.
 The age of the young fraction(s) in ground-water mixtures can be particularly useful when assessing the susceptibility of ground-water resources to contamination from anthropogenic sources.
 There are fundamental differences between dating the young fraction in ground-water mixtures with CFCs and with 3H/3He.
-In the case of simple binary mixtures of old (>50 years) water and young water, the source of CFCs and 3H can be almost entirely attributed to the young fraction.
+In the case of simple binary mixtures of old (recharged before about 1940) water and young water, the source of CFCs and 3H can be almost entirely attributed to the young fraction.
 In some mixtures, the CFC age of the young fraction could be determined from the ratio of two CFCs in the water sample, and mixing fractions based on the ratio of observed to expected CFC concentrations in the water sample (see Plummer and others, 2000).

 If mixing of young and old water occurs, the CFC concentration in the ground-water sample must be divided by the fraction of young water in the mixture before age of the young fraction can be estimated.
 The CFC age of the young fraction is then computed by comparing air concentrations that would be in equilibrium with the CFC concentration in the young fraction with historical air concentrations (Busenberg and Plummer, 1992).
 If the mixture contains multiple fractions of young water, the resulting age is regarded as a mean age of the young fraction(s) in the mixture.